the-cm-collective/k1s/docs/concepts.md

 - ready: all desired replicas are ready
 - progressing: desired count is live but not yet all ready
-- degraded: fewer than desired live replicas
+- degraded: no replicas present for the current revision

 CLI examples: